snehadeolikar/HR_Analytics/README.md

 It might be other factor such as job role, Monthly income, Overall Market Condition</li></ol>

 <h1>Conclusion</h1>
-<pre>To manage attrition , Extended work Hours over period can contribute to burnout and reduced job satisfaction
-Attrition rate high then increase hourly rate
+To manage attrition , Extended work Hours over period can contribute to burnout and reduced job satisfaction Attrition rate high then increase hourly rate
-To improve Involve salary analysis for competitiveness and retention programs</pre>
+To improve Involve salary analysis for competitiveness and retention programs

 <h1>What I Learnt</h1>
 <ul>